First Affiliated Hospital of Xinjiang Medical University

 The First Affiliated Hospital of Xinjiang Medical University (新疆医科大学第一附属医院) is a teaching hospital in the western border of area of Urumqi, Xinjiang, China affiliated with Xinjiang Medical University.
 Founded in 1956 together with the university, the hospital is a college of clinical medicine affiliated with XMU.
 The hospital currently has 1357 beds with more than 1500 specialists.

-It has been more than 50 years since the building of this hospital it has been since then adhered to the culture of building homes in Xinjiang, giving strong science education and producing talented young enthusiastic doctors.
-The hospitals' main policy is increasing the level of health care, discipline and gradually building a comprehensive scientific research and science technology infrastructure construction and management system.
+The hospital also provides education in science and trains young doctors; it also aims to provide infrastructure for scientific research.

 The Ministry of Health has been supervising the management since the 1960s.
 It has also been awarded the title of being in top ten hospitals in northwest China.

-This hospitals has become the preferred educational institution for the ethnic people of Xinjiang.
+This hospitals was considered the preferred educational institution for the ethnic people of Xinjiang.

 In June 2008, hospital management through a special fund has issued orders to build a new hospital building for the ever increasing number of patients in the city of Urumqi.

 History

 Hospital was founded in 1956, the country's first Five-Year Plan for China Central Plains of the Soviet Union aid of 156 key construction projects.

 In 1997, the hospital decided to invest in the information technology projects and make it fully functional in May 2000.
 Now hospital has a fully operational computer network, it has also implemented the out-patient medical information card system, electronic records of clinical departments has also been started.

 The newly built 20,000 m^{2} Science and Technology Building has built up a new atmosphere of healthy competition in scientific research.
 Animal Research Centre is also being built by the fund of Xinjiang and Chinese Government funds.